If you’ve received a summons and:

 We will obtain a Liability Order which will give us the authority to recover the debt.

-We will send you a letter to confirm the Liability Order has been obtained and to advise of the action we may take to the recover the debt.
+We will send you a letter to confirm the Liability Order has been obtained and to advise of the action we may take to recover the debt.
 A financial statement will be enclosed with the letter which you will need to complete and return to us.
 When we have received the financial statement we will make arrangements with you to clear your debt based on your personal circumstances.

 If you don't return the financial statement or cooperate with us we will use one of the following methods to recover the debt.